rebelvg/framework.VR/readme.txt

 Alive Player Options - Min Terrain Grid - 2.
 Ace View Distance Limiter - 1500.

-Some examples are located in the examples folder.

-ACRE2 and TFAR details.
-Framework now supports both radio systems and is backwards compatible.
-Just leave tfar and acre radios in the loadouts, they will be added only if the respective mod is enabled.
-Missions made for acre will work with tfar if we suddenly decide to switch back.
-To fight some of the acre performance issues, framework removes all items from ai units and boxes.
-And boxes on the base will have infinite number items.
-What I mean by items is stuff like - bandages, earplugs, etc, not mags or weapons or uniforms.
-That's happening because acre scans boxes for radios, and if a box has to many items in it, acre will produce freezes cause it's trying to scan too many items in one frame.
-It's an engine limitation, can't be easily fixed completely atm, acre team is working on a workaround and optimizing.

 New option to allow only pilots to fly helicopters.
 To enable it switch mf_onlyPilotsCanFly to true in the mission\fn_settings.sqf The way it works it restricts pilot sit for everyone but pilots, but allows for the use of co-pilot sit while restricting taking controls for non-pilots.